Pattern 1914 Enfield

-The Rifle, .303 Pattern 1914 (or P14) was a British service rifle of the First World War period.
-A bolt action weapon with an integral 5-round magazine, it was principally contract manufactured by companies in the United States.
-It served as a sniper rifle and as second line and reserve issue until being declared obsolete in 1947.
+The Rifle, .303 Pattern 1914 (or P14) was a British service rifle of the First World War period, principally manufactured under contract by companies in the United States.
+It was a bolt-action weapon with an integral 5-round magazine.
+It served as a sniper rifle and as second-line and reserve issue, until declared obsolete in 1947.
 The Pattern 1914 Enfield was the successor to the Pattern 1913 Enfield experimental rifle and the predecessor of the U.S. Rifle M1917 Enfield.

 History

-During the Second Boer War the British were faced with accurate long-range fire from Mauser rifles, model 1893 and 1895, in 7×57mm caliber.
-This smaller, high-velocity round prompted the War Department to develop their own "magnum" round, the .276 Enfield, in 1910.
+During the Second Boer War, the British were faced with accurate long-range fire from Mauser rifles, model 1893 and 1895, in 7×57mm caliber.
+This smaller, high-velocity round prompted the War Office to develop their own "magnum" round, the .276 Enfield, in 1910.
 An advanced new rifle using a modified Mauser M98-pattern action was built to fire it, the Pattern 1913 Enfield (P13); effective mass production was still not in effect when World War I started, due to the logistical issues that introducing a new rifle cartridge in wartime would cause, so nothing came of it.